akash904/webcamclone/README.md

 We welcome contributions from developers around the world.
 If you have an idea for a new feature or improvement, please feel free to submit a pull request or open an issue on our GitHub repository.

 ## License
-Webcam Clone is available under the MIT license.
+Webcam Clone is available under the GPL-3.0 license license.
 See the `LICENSE` file for more information.